keithqu/dsp/README.md

 ### Scraping

 Yahoo Finance Headlines<br>
 Yahoo no longer lets us specify a date range for headlines, and the top page only displays 25.
 More is injected onto the page when you scroll down, so I use Selenium and Google's net logging to get the json URLs and access them directly.
-The json contains more data than what actually shows up on the page (and the exact date), so this has been pretty useful.
+The json contains more data than what actually shows up on the page (and the exact date), so this could be pretty useful.